xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ## DNS - get this right and good things will follow

 Make sure the servers IP address [is not blacklisted](https://mxtoolbox.com/blacklists.aspx).
-It need to be a static address in good standing.
+It need to be a static address in good standing or your mail will get marked as junk.

 The DNS record should look something like this.
 Please do not forget to set a valid PTF (pointer) record.
-In best case it should be the reverse of the A record but in must exist and be a valid address.
+In best case it should be the reverse of the A record but in must exist and be a valid address for the server.

 ~~~~
 mail.example.com.
 3600	IN	A	123.4.5.6
 6.5.4.123.in-addr.arpa.
 3600	IN	PTR	mail.example.com.
 ~~~~

-With the MX record you tell all other mail servers what server handle your mail.
+With the MX record you tell all other mail servers what server handle the mail for your domain.

 ~~~~
 example.com.
 3600	IN	MX	10 mail.example.com.